mekaron/articles/agilecontent/agilecontentcreation.md

 In this article I propose to use the principles of agile software development and apply them to (multilingual) content creation.

-## MVP: Minimal Viable Publication
+## Publish your MVP: Minimal Viable Publication

 * What is an MVP?